AsimKhan2019/Resturant-Scanner/USERGUIDE.md

 `<meta-data android:name="com.google.android.maps.v2.API_KEY" android:value="YOUR_API_KEY" />`

 ### Syncfusion API
 Syncfusion is suite of Xamarin UI controls (https://www.syncfusion.com/xamarin-ui-controls).
-In this project, we have used the SfPdfViewer, SfRating and SfListView plugins to make our UI look beautiful.
+In this project, we have used the SfPdfViewer, SfRating and SfListView plugins in order to improve the overall UI design of out application.
 The SfPdfViewer plugin requires an API key and handles the display of the restaurant's menu(s).
 The API key that we have included is free for you to use but if you would like to generate a new one this can be done here - https://help.syncfusion.com/common/essential-studio/licensing/licensing-faq/where-can-i-get-a-license-key.
 If you decide to generate a new one, then remember to change this within the `credentials.json` file.

 ## 2. Code Base
 Xamarin facilitates the development of Android and iOS applications by providing the Xamarin.iOS and Mono.Android libraries.
 These libraries are built on top of the Mono .NET framework and bridge the gap between the application and the platform specific APIs.